Bacillus

 • Scarlet fever occurs which leads to sore throat and a generalized erythematous rash.

-Streptococcus Laboratory diagnosis:
+Streptococcus Laboratory Diagnosis:

 Streptococcus - Streptococcus Laboratory diagnosis